patrick-kidger/optimistix/docs/index.md

 - using a PyTree as the state.
 - fast compilation and runtimes.
 - interoperability with [Optax](https://github.com/deepmind/optax).
-- all the benefits of working with JAX: autodiff, autoparallism, GPU/TPU support etc.
+- all the benefits of working with JAX: autodiff, autoparallelism, GPU/TPU support etc.

 ## Installation